Go back to Blogs

 How does moving during divorce affect me?

 Child custody and relocation laws differ by state, so it is incredibly important to seek legal counsel if you or the child’s other parent is contemplating a move.
 All states want to do what is in the best interest of the child.
-Because shared parenting has been linked to better outcomes for children of all ages, co-parenting is generally preferred if both parents are fit, and thus moving with a child is such a sensitive issue.
+Because shared parenting has been linked to better outcomes for children of all ages, co-parenting is generally preferred if both parents are fit, and thus moving with a child is a sensitive issue.